dhh1128/sivanea.com/castle-in-the-clouds.md

   - author: Daniel Hardman
     date: 2013-02-04 20:58:02
     comment: |
       When you asked this question, I thought: "naw, couldn't be!"
-I have been aware of Neuschwanstein for many years--it was always the prototypical castle in my mind, something I saw on calendars, something I'd visit eventually if I had the chance.
+I have been aware of Neuschwanstein for many years &mdash; it was always the prototypical castle in my mind, something I saw on calendars, something I'd visit eventually if I had the chance.

       When I took this photo, I wasn't doing anything special to visit a touristy destination.
 I was just driving south from Munich, through Austria, and into Italy.
-The castle I saw from the side of the highway couldn't have been *that* castle--could it?
+The castle I saw from the side of the highway couldn't have been *that* castle &mdash; could it?

       But I went on wikipedia and studied the photos of Neuchwanstein, and I'm convinced that you're right.
 This picture, in particular, makes it very clear that both buildings have the same roof and turrets: http://en.wikipedia.org/wiki/File:Neuschwanstein_Castle.jpg